Yonge streetcar line: TTC era (1921–1954)

-On September 20, 1930, the Simcoe Loop at the south-east corner of Simcoe and Front streets opened, replacing Station Loop.
+On September 20, 1930, the Simcoe Loop at the southeast corner of Simcoe and Front streets opened, replacing Station Loop.
 This became the new southern terminal for the Yonge streetcar.

 Beginning in July 1932, ex-TRC cars started to provide night service on the Yonge line.

 Beginning in November 1940, PCC cars operating out of the St. Clair Carhouse replaced the ex-TRC cars on night service.

 On January 30, 1948, on a trial basis, the TTC fitted trolley shoes to replace trolley wheels for all streetcars on the Yonge route.
 Previously, all TTC streetcars used trolley wheels at the tip of the trolley pole.
-The trial, inspired by the performance of shoes on trolley buses, was a success, and shoes (also called carbon slide collectors) were applied to all streetcars in the fleet.
+The trial, inspired by the performance of shoes on trolley buses, was a success, and shoes (also called carbon slide collectors) were installed in all streetcars in the fleet.

 On August 17, 1948, the first of many streetcar diversions began because of work to construct the Yonge subway.
 In the first diversion, the Yonge streetcar had to jog via Wellington and Bay streets to avoid a track closure at Yonge and Front streets.

 On September 5, 1951, the Harbour Yard opened to replace capacity at the Eglinton Carhouse that was lost due to subway construction.
 The yard was located on the south side of the railway viaduct between Bay and York streets.
 Streetcars went south on Bay Street from Front Street to access the yard.

 On March 7, 1954, the Yonge streetcar line north of Eglinton Avenue was closed to install trolley bus wires to Glen Echo Loop.

-On March 30, 1954, the Yonge streetcar line closed being replaced by the new Yonge subway starting service that day.
+On March 30, 1954, the Yonge streetcar line closed and replaced by the new Yonge subway starting service that day.

 Subway construction

 Construction of the Yonge subway line started in 1949 and resulted in 28 Yonge streetcar diversions before the subway's opening.
 Some diversions involved laying temporary streetcar tracks on side streets such as Maitland and Alexander streets so that Yonge cars could divert via Church Street.

 The Eglinton Carhouse had to be partially demolished to accommodate the construction of Eglinton subway station.
-This affected repair bays forcing the transfer of much of the streetcar maintenance to Russell Carhouse.
+This affected repair bays, forcing the transfer of much of the streetcar maintenance to Russell Carhouse.
 In 1951, the TTC built the temporary Harbour Yard between Bay and York streets, south of the railway viaduct, to replace capacity lost at the Eglinton Carhouse.

 Before the subway opening, there was a temporary interchange track between the Yonge streetcar line and the subway line at the Davisville Yard on the north side of the Belt Line bridge.
 In 1953, subway cars 5000 and 5001, after being displayed at the Canadian National Exhibition, were mounted on shop bogies and towed at night by a Peter Witt motor to the Davisville Yard via the Yonge streetcar line using the temporary interchange.
-(They arrived at the CNE from the Hillcrest Complex via the Bathurst streetcar line.
+They arrived at the CNE from the Hillcrest Complex via the Bathurst streetcar line.
 Because of the subway car width, buses had to replace night streetcar service during the movements.
-At the CNE, the subway cars were displayed on their proper subway bogies.)
+At the CNE, the subway cars were displayed on their proper subway bogies.